Sales efficiency: the metric that pits your sales team’s gross revenue against its cost of operation.

 It’s a gold standard for measuring how well a sales team, department, or process is performing.
-It’s a simple, straightforward benchmark that can tell you how well your sales efforts stack up with your goals and your competitors’ performance.
+It’s a simple, straightforward benchmark that can tell you how well your sales efforts stack up to your goals and your competitors.

-Nextiva is a cloud-based CRM that consolidates all company communications into a single platform, allowing a company’s sales, marketing, and support teams to easily stay on the same page.
-The platform’s comprehensive experience scoring and AI tools give companies a holistic view of their customers and help develop seamless, satisfying customer experiences.
+Nextiva is a cloud-based CRM that consolidates company communications into a single platform — this allows sales, marketing, and support teams to stay on the same page.
+The platform’s comprehensive experience scoring and AI tools give a holistic view of your customers while helping develop seamless and satisfying customer experiences.

 Nextiva’s biggest draw may be how well it handles multi-channel customer communication.
 If your business is looking for a CRM that can provide a solid communication infrastructure for sales and customer support reps, you should explore Nextiva as a potential option.

-Companies in almost any sector — from advertising to hospitality to real estate — can benefit from leveraging HatchBuck.
-Though the platform can suit organizations across a variety of industries, it's still tailored to small to midsize businesses.
+Companies in almost any sector — from advertising to hospitality to real estate — can benefit from leveraging Benchmark One.
+Though the platform can suit organizations across a variety of industries, it's still tailored to SMBs.

-Agile generally suits small to midsize businesses better than larger enterprises, and its pricing structure reflects that.
+Agile generally suits SMBs better than enterprises, and its pricing structure reflects that.
 Its free plan is a great option for smaller businesses and startups that may lack the resources to pay for premium plans elsewhere.

 Accelo’s CRM features tools for lead scoring, drafting quotes and proposals, segmentation, and task management.
 It also has an impressive range of integrations with other leading platforms, including Salesforce, Jira, Quickbooks, and Hubspot.

 GreenRope is a CRM that strives for simplicity.
-It’s designed to reconcile powerful software solutions with ease of use.
 The platform includes features like territory management, segmentation, lead scoring.
 It also has a straightforward interface that doesn’t require much setup or training

 WORK[etc] is a cloud-computing CRM that emphasizes collaboration.
 The platform consolidates virtually every aspect of a business’s operations and enables easy communication between different departments.